rehierl/node-tree-outliner/1-1-relations/1-1-ordered-sets.md

 the issue

 * sequences based upon an ordered set
-* each element within such a sequence appears no more than once
+* each element within a sequence appears no more than once (a set)
-* the order of elements in such a sequence corresponds with the ordered set
+* the order of elements in such a sequence corresponds with some order

-clarification

-* poset (partially ordered set) - not every pair needs to be comparable
-* unique/distinct elements in sequences
-* ordered according to the elements of a set
+* the indexes of those elements reflects that order (subsequent)

 <!-- ======================================================================= -->
 # Ordered sets